joelouthan/theologic.us/content/posts/2022/0182-Fri-home-devos-mark11-27-33.md

 ---
-title: "Home Devotions: Mark 11:27-33 So That We Might Live and Know Him"
+title: "0182📺 Home Devotions: Mark 11:27-33 So That We Might Live and Know Him"
 author: Joseph Louthan
 publishDate: 2022-01-21T06:00:00-06:00
 url: /home-devotions/2022-01-21-Fri-home-devos-mark/